vadikko2/python-cqrs-mkdocs/docs/saga/compensation.md

 Compensation undoes the effects of completed steps when a saga fails, ensuring resources are properly released and the system returns to a consistent state.

+When the storage supports **`create_run()`**, the saga runs compensation within a single storage run and persists each successfully compensated step at a **checkpoint** (by committing the run after each step).
+This keeps the number of commits low and aligns with the checkpoint model used for forward execution.

 ## Overview

 When any step fails, all previously completed steps are automatically compensated in **reverse order**: